BiscuitDevelopment/SkyblockAddons/README.md

 **Note:** You can use `gradle` instead using gradle wrapper `./gradlew`.

 1. Clone the repository
-2. Switch to branch `development` and stay up to date!
+2. Setup the development environment
     ```shell script
-    git checkout -b development --track origin/development
-    ```
-3. Setup the development environment
-    ```shell script
     ./gradlew setupDevWorkspace setupDecompWorkspace
     ```
-4. Integrate the development environment with your IDE
+3. Integrate the development environment with your IDE
     - IntelliJ IDEA
     ```shell script
     ./gradlew idea genIntellijRuns